moq-wg/moq-transport/draft-lcurley-warp.md

 across multiple coordinated tracks.
 At this point, these proposals have not reached consensus.

 ## Groups
-TODO: Add text describing interation of group and intra object priorities within a group and their relation to congestion response.
+TODO: Add text describing iteration of group and intra object priorities within a group and their relation to congestion response.
 Add how it refers to {{priority-congestion}}

-## Decoder
-The decoder will receive multiple objects in parallel and out of order.

-Objects arrive in send order, but media usually needs to be processed in decode order.
-The decoder SHOULD use a buffer to reassmble objects into decode order and it SHOULD skip objects after a configurable duration.
-The amount of time the decoder is willing to wait for an object (buffer duration) is what ultimately determines the end-to-end latency.

-Objects MUST synchronize frames within and between tracks using presentation timestamps within the container.
-Objects are NOT REQUIRED to be aligned and the decoder MUST be prepared to skip over any gaps.

 # Supported Transport Protocols  {#transport-protocols}